Updated Jan. 14, 2021.

 Listen to Jonathan Howe take planners' questions on Northstar Meetings Group's recent webcast Ask the Attorney: New Contract Considerations for Live and Hybrid Events, available on-demand here

-As the months roll on and large events continue to be prohibited across the country, meeting planners still have questions concerning when and how to cancel events.
-In "Ask the Attorney: Your Coronavirus Contract Questions Answered," a recent webcast for Northstar Meetings Group, Jonathan T. Howe, founding partner of Chicago's Howe & Hutton law firm and Northstar Meetings Group's longtime legal expert, answered every question time allowed.
-The following is a roundup of his advice on cancelling events.
+As the months roll on and events beyond about 50 people continue to be prohibited across the country, meeting planners still have questions concerning when and how to cancel events.
+Here, Jonathan T. Howe, founding partner of Chicago's Howe & Hutton law firm and Northstar Meetings Group's longtime legal expert, offers his advice on constructing clauses that will help organizations get out of hotel contracts if the need arises.
 (Find his advice on force majeure and other clauses here.)

 Sometimes we’re just going to have to put aside what legal rights or responsibilities there might be.
 You’re going to make a business decision about what is going to be in the best interest of the people that work for you, who you’re expecting to come to the program, the people who are going to be supplying the program.

 You may have to bite the bullet for a cancellation fee, but how can we minimize that?
 If we’re not in communication now with our vendors and others as to what we can do on both sides to make this a better deal, we’re missing the boat.

 We’ve had clients doing surveys of their potential attendees, asking them point blank, would you come to a meeting, say in August, and they get a response: No, I’m not coming to any meeting until I’m sure that I can travel safely or my people can be there safely.
 So a whole lot of things that go far beyond what the contract says come into play.
 It’s what your mindset says, what your brand identification is going to be and how any decision you make today is going to impact on it.

 Coronavirus and Meetings